 This happened to me more times than I’d like to admit, especially while working on IoT projects, setting up MQTT servers, or running home automation scripts that needed the Pi to be reliably reachable.
-If your Raspberry Pi keeps getting different IP addresses from your router, this guide will show you how to configure a static IP address on Raspberry Pi using both NetworkManager (nmcli) and the desktop GUI method.
+If your Raspberry Pi IP address static configuration is changing too often, this complete guide is going to demonstrate how a Raspberry Pi configure static IP through NetworkManager (using nmcli) and desktop GUI methods.

-I Thought I Knew How to Set a Static IP on Raspberry Pi Until It Didn't Work
+I Thought I Knew How to Set Static IP on Raspberry Pi Until It Didn't Work

-Like many others, I started by editing /etc/dhcpcd.conf That’s what almost every Raspberry Pi static IP tutorial tells you to do.
+Like many others, I started by editing /etc/dhcpcd.conf, the method recommended by most set static IP on Raspberry Pi tutorials.
 I added all the correct lines, rebooted, and nothing changed.
 The Pi still grabbed a random IP from my router.

-At first, I assumed I did something wrong.
+At first, I assumed I had done something wrong.
 But after checking and retrying a few times, it became clear that something deeper was going on.
-That’s when I discovered that recent versions of Raspberry Pi uses NetworkManager by default.
+That’s when I discovered that recent versions of Raspberry Pi use NetworkManager by default.
 And when NetworkManager is in charge, dhcpcd.conf gets completely ignored.

-If you’re running the latest Pi OS and your static IP settings just won’t stick, this might be exactly what’s happening to you too.
+If you’re running the latest Pi OS and your static IP Raspberry Pi WiFi settings just won’t stick, this might be exactly what’s happening to you, too.

-Why Set a Static IP on Raspberry Pi?
+Benefits of a Static IP Address on Raspberry Pi

-Let me break it down: your Raspberry Pi, by default, gets its IP address dynamically from the router using DHCP.
+Let me explain why make Raspberry Pi IP static configuration is crucial: your Raspberry Pi, by default, gets its IP address dynamically from the router using DHCP.
 That means every time it reboots, there’s a chance it’ll get a different address.
 While this might be okay for casual use, it becomes a nightmare when you’re working on more advanced setups like:

 ⇒ Remote SSH or VNC connections